 - have decisions that affect you made without bias

-- be given reasons for those decisions
+- be given reasons for those decisions.

 We have the freedom to decide whether or not we will formally investigate your complaint.
-In exercising this discretion, we will consider a number of factors, including:

 - how best to resolve your complaint